 - Recycling concepts.
 Recycling after repowering.
 Cross-sectoral partnerships

-- Wind turbine blade recycling
+- Wind turbine blade recycling & circular economy

 - Circularity of composites